AlphaGotReal/KANs/README.md

 # KANs
-an implementation of KANs in pytorch, to present to class for 5 marks and some notes to revisit and understand it
+KANs, to present to class for 5 marks and some notes to revisit and understand it

 ---